-- FY2020 amounted to Tk.
-82,677 crore (41 per cent to total ADP allocation).
-GoB can target projects with less than 50 per cent spending (by June 2020) for its purposes of reallocation. - c) Efficient utilisation of the allocated funds needs to be ensured in FY2021 so that no major revisions are required towards the end of the fiscal year.
+- ii.
+Given that the overall size of the ADP is proposed to be increased only to an insignificant extent in FY2020-21 (1.2 per cent and 6.3 per cent higher than ADP and RADP for FY2019-20 respectively), the Government of Bangladesh (GoB) should identify which projects need additional funds for completion in FY2020-21 which are considered to be critical to addressing health and economic emergencies.
+Identification of such projects could be based on a number of criteria including: (i) projects which did not involve commitment of foreign aid and those which were likely to spend less than 50 per cent of their allocated funds in FY2019-20; (ii) projects where economic costs for delayed implementation could be accommodated (compensated) through economic gains accruing from some other priority projects.
+It is to be noted in this connection that apart from the four aforementioned priority sectors, approximately 974 (66 per cent of total) projects from 13 sectors in FY2019-20 ADP did not have project aid component.
+Allocation for these projects in FY2019-20 amounted to Tk.
+82,677 crore (41 per cent of the total ADP allocation).
+GoB can target projects with less than 50 per cent spending (by June 2020) for its purposes of reallocation. - iii.
+Efficient utilisation of the allocated funds needs to be ensured in FY2020-21 so that no major revisions are required towards the end of the fiscal year.
 Regrettably, the quality of ADP utilisation has not made any major breakthrough over the past years.
-Similar to previous fiscal years, 61.5 per cent of original ADP was supposed to be implemented in the last four months (March to June) of FY2020.
-This is not going to happen given the COVID-induced lockdown in this four month period (MoF, 2020). - d) Better utilisation of project aid in the upcoming fiscal years will, to a large extent, determine the overall pace of implementation.
+Alike the previous fiscal years, 61.5 per cent of the original ADP was supposed to be implemented in the last four months (March to June) of FY2019-20.
+This is not going to happen given the COVID-induced lockdown in this four month period (MoF, 2020). - iv.
+Better utilisation of project aid in the upcoming fiscal years will, to a large extent, determine the overall pace of implementation.
 This is also important in view of reducing the debt-servicing liability.
-Surprisingly, ADP financing projection from project aid (about 34.4 percent) for FY2021 does not indicate any explicit ambition for greater use of the sizable foreign aid in the pipeline. - e) GoB should restrict itself from including and allocating funds for the 'carryover' and 'ageing' projects in FY2021.
-A total of 297 carryover projects, accounting for 8 per cent of the total allocation, in FY2020 budget.
-Similarly, about one-third of the total 1,588 projects (excluding projects implemented by autonomous bodies) are set to be included in ADP for FY2021.
-Furthermore, a total of 200 ADP projects (14.7 percent of total investment projects) in FY2020 are aged more than six years old while 29 of those were 10-16.5 years old.
-The inclusion of such projects and the resultant cost and time over-run undermine the efficacy and discipline of public investment and lead to waste of scant public resources. - f) The government should avoid taking populist projects (e.g. 'symbolic projects' for transport and local government) and limit the total number of projects.
-There was a total of 100 projects (6.8 per cent of total project) in ADP for FY2020 which received allocation of less than or equal to Tk.
+Surprisingly, ADP financing projection from project aid (about 34.4 per cent) for FY2020-21 does not indicate any explicit ambition for greater use of the sizable foreign aid in the pipeline. - v.
+GoB should restrict itself from including and allocating funds for the 'carryover' and 'ageing' projects in FY2020-21.
+There are a total of 297 carryover projects, accounting for 8 per cent of the total allocation, in the FY2019-20 budget.
+Similarly, about one-third of the total 1,588 projects (excluding projects implemented by autonomous bodies) are set to be included in the ADP for FY2020-21.
+Furthermore, a total of 200 ADP projects (14.7 per cent of total investment projects) in FY2019-20 are aged more than six years while 29 of those were aged between 10-16.5 years.
+The inclusion of such projects and the resultant cost and time over-run undermine the efficacy and discipline of public investment and lead to waste of scant public resources. - vi.
+The government should avoid taking populist projects (e.g. 'symbolic projects' for transport and local government) and limit the total number of projects.
+There was a total of 100 projects (6.8 per cent of total projects) in ADP for FY2019-20 which received allocation of less than or equal to Tk.
 1 crore.
 Their combined allocation was only Tk.
-25.5 crore (0.01 per cent of total ADP allocation in FY2020).
-Such projects should not be included in FY2021 ADP.
+25.5 crore (0.01 per cent of the total ADP allocation in FY2019-20).
+Such projects should not be included in the FY2020-21 ADP.